*In commercial collaboration with Haaga-Helia, the business-orientated university of applied sciences in Helsinki.

 This topic is huge, I know.

+In this post, I share my thoughts about studying in Finland and Helsinki, specifically.
 In my opinion, the most important question is not “How can I get to study in Finland?”.
-The better question you need to ask is: “Is studying in Finland the right choice for me?”.
+A better question is: “Is studying in Finland the right choice for me?”.

 This is a long post, so grab your favorite beverage and let’s dive in!